carlos-l/PowerShell-Scripts/vSphere-Support-Tool/README.md

 - Use SFTP instead of FTP to support encryption (KB2069559) - Done v1.1
 - Generate MD5 and SHA1 for Vmware to verify file integrity - Done v1.2

+### Credits

+Thanks goes out to the reddit.com/r/powershell community who have always helped out when I got stuck.